jabl3s/nixos/README.md

 ===

 Retry with "force conmposition pipeline" not "force full composition pipeline" graphics config to avoid blackscreen...
-See the xorg file for Xserver specific settings ((MISSING THE YB222 6-bit colour profile and such tho :c, forgot to snag it from pop os)), if not using wayland in othernotes section.
+See the xorg file for Xserver specific settings ((MISSING THE YB222 6-bit colour profile and such tho :c, forgot to snag it from pop os)), applies if not using wayland in othernotes section.
 Also, protonGE-8-2 to get mouse and no blackscreen sweet spot still applies to X as well as wayland.